 While public safety is by far the most pressing concern, many private residents of buildings with unsafe or untested cladding are suffering financially as a result of arguments over government funding and delays in checking and/or making buildings safe.

 These residents are often having to pay hundreds of pounds a month for waking fire watches and face bills of tens of thousands of pounds for remedial work.

 Owners of affected properties are also unable to sell or re-mortgage them, until the buildings are declared safe.

-Industry bodies including the Royal Institute of Chartered Surveyors (RICS) have attempted to tackle this impasse by rolling out a new industry-wide valuation process for buildings above 18 metres (six storeys) with untested cladding, known as the External Wall Fire Review. (see our previous article: High-rise buildings: Are they as safe as houses?).
+Industry bodies have attempted to tackle this impasse by rolling out a new industry-wide valuation process for buildings above 18 metres (six storeys) with untested cladding, known as the External Wall Fire Review. (see our previous article: High-rise buildings: Are they as safe as houses?).

 To date, there has been little information on the success of this scheme, which was launched in December 2019, however criticism from residents' groups and politicians continues to mount over the sluggishness of progress in resolving the cladding nightmare.